-The picturesque Bratislava Old Town banks the Danube river, and it’s safe to say that this is one of the best preserved medieval old towns in Europe.
-Besides the colorful medieval houses, impressive churches, bell towers and beautiful baroque palaces, the most enchanting building is definitely Bratislava Castle.
+The picturesque Bratislava Old Town banks the Danube river, and it’s safe to say that this is one of the best-preserved medieval old towns in Europe.
+Besides the colorful medieval houses, impressive churches, bell towers, and beautiful baroque palaces, the most enchanting building is definitely Bratislava Castle.

 The immense steel structure just keeps you wondering – how does this building manage to even stand on the ground?
-Of course, it took a huge effort and 27 years to construct it, but in the end the building itself is strangely appealing and nothing like anything you’ve ever seen before.
+It took a huge effort and 27 years to construct it, but the building is strangely appealing and quite unique.
 Since you cannot go inside, you can just observe up close and snap a few photos.

-The park is surrounded with the 1950s concrete architecture and has a giant flower steel fountain at the very center of it.
+The park is surrounded by the 1950s concrete architecture and has a giant flower steel fountain at the very center.
 The statue actually represents a linden flower which is considered a sacred tree in Slavic mythology.
 Even though the whole area is kind of neglected and the main fountain is out of order at the moment, it’s an interesting sight to see and a major step back in time.

-Old Market Hall is a beautiful Art Nouveau hall which houses a farmers’ market on Saturdays, so in case you’re spending a weekend in Bratislava this is a must visit.
-It’s a perfect spot to chill out, grab something to eat or just soak up the local culture.
+Old Market Hall is a beautiful Art Nouveau hall that houses a farmers’ market on Saturdays, so in case you’re spending a weekend in Bratislava this is a must.
+It’s a perfect spot to chill out, grab something to eat, or just soak up the local culture.

 Medieval architecture lovers, now it’s your turn.
 You’re about to visit the Old Town of Bratislava, one of the most charming central European old towns.
 In one hour, you can leisurely stroll the cobblestone streets, check out some great squares and enter a few interesting churches along the way.
-There’s no right or wrong route to take, but make sure you don’t miss Michalska, Venturska and Panska streets and the city’s main square.
+There’s no right or wrong route to take, but make sure you don’t miss Michalska, Venturska, and Panska streets and the city’s main square.

-St. Michael’s Gate, one of the most popular attractions in Bratislava, is something you simply cannot miss, since it’s the only preserved city gate of a once fortified town.
+St. Michael’s Gate, one of the most popular attractions in Bratislava, is something you simply cannot miss since it’s the only preserved city gate of a once fortified town.
 Today, it houses a small Museum of Arms, and you can climb up the tower for some panoramic views of the Old Town.

 Make your Bratislava Old Town stroll even more exciting.
 The city is famous for the quirky statues along its streets and squares, so why not play a game with your travel buddies – whoever finds more of them, wins.
 The popular ones are Čumil, the worker peeping out of a manhole, Schöne Náci and Napoleon’s Army Soldier.

 Finally, finish your Old Town tour at the Hviezdoslavovo Square, a longitudinal square lined with numerous bars and restaurants where you can enjoy a cup of coffee or wine or enjoy a traditional Slovak lunch.
 And while there are many great cheap eats along that venue, nothing beats the spectacular city view of the Sky Bar & Restaurant.
-You won’t find much Slovak cuisine there, instead it’s all pretty much Thai food, but everything is nevertheless pretty delicious.
+You won’t find much Slovak cuisine there (it’s all pretty much Thai food), but everything is nevertheless pretty delicious.

 In case Sky Bar wasn’t high enough for you, visit the UFO Observation deck which is 95 meters high.
-The UFO tower floats above the iconic Most SNP hanging bridge, but you‘ve probably seen it by now, since it’s quite impressive in size and resembles a flying saucer.
-To reach it, take the pedestrian lane on the bridge and once you reach the structure, get to the top by the elevator placed inside of one of the pillars.
+The UFO tower floats above the iconic Most SNP hanging bridge, but you‘ve probably seen it by now since it’s quite impressive in size and resembles a flying saucer.
+To reach it, take the pedestrian lane on the bridge and once you reach the structure, get to the top by taking the elevator inside one of the pillars.

 The hike to the top is quite steep, but it doesn’t take long to get there.
 And once you’re there, you’ll be faced with another amazing view of the city and the Danube.
 The castle dates back to the 13th century but was rebuilt over the centuries in different styles and recently fully renovated.
 Skip the Castle Museum and visit the inner courtyard and the beautiful formal garden at no cost.

 Bratislava Flagship Restaurant is a traditionally decorated beer hall set in a monastery building that used to be a cinema before it was converted into a restaurant.
 Another great restaurant in the same area with a warm setting and traditional decor is the 1.
 Slovak Pub.
-Both restaurants offer must-try national dishes such as dumplings with sheep cheese, the famous garlic soup in bread, goulash soup, spare ribs with pickles and horseradish, roast pork with dumplings and cabbage.
+Both restaurants offer must-try national dishes such as dumplings with sheep cheese, the famous garlic soup in bread, goulash soup, spare ribs with pickles and horseradish, and roast pork with dumplings and cabbage.